FAQ

 WHAT ARE OTHER POLICIES?

-Parents and Students will need to sign on “Consent to participate in academy”, “Student Online Code of Conduct & Acceptable Technology Use Policy”, “Work Permission”, “Liability Form”, and “Media Release” when they register.
+Parents and Students will need to sign “Consent to participate in the camp,” “Student Code of Conduct & Acceptable Technology Use Policy,” “Work Permission,” “Liability Form,” and “Media Release” when they register.

 HOW DO YOU PROTECT THE PRIVACY AND RIGHTS OF CHILDREN ONLINE?

 We protect the privacy and rights of children online.
 We follow The Children’s Online Privacy Protection Act (“COPPA”) in our program.
-The Children’s Online Privacy Protection Act (“COPPA”) imposes certain requirements upon web sites and online services that are directed toward children (https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule).
-We provide safe environment for the highest protection available with respect to participant’s personal information.
+The Children’s Online Privacy Protection Act (“COPPA”) imposes specific requirements upon websites and online services that are directed toward children (https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule).
+We provide a safe environment for the highest protection available with respect to participant’s personal information.
 We do not collect any individually identifiable information from students whom we know are under the age of 13.
-In order to register your child to participate in our activities, we collect certain personal identifiable information and request parental consent.
+To register your child to participate in our activities, we collect certain personal identifiable information and request parental consent.

 IS THERE AN ORIENTATION SESSION FOR PARENTS?

-Yes, we will hold an orientation session for parents on the second week of June prior to the camp starts.
+Yes, we will hold an orientation session for parents on the second week of June prior to the camp start.
+Dates will be announced later.
 Parents will be notified of the details of the orientation session after they register.

 MENTOR FAQ